OpenObservability/OpenMetrics/specification/OpenMetrics.md

 Exposing desired bounds for a system can make sense, but proper care needs to be taken.
 For values which are universally true, it can make sense to emit Gauge metrics for such thresholds.
 For example, a data center HVAC system knows the current measurements, the setpoints, and the alert setpoints.
 It has a globally valid and correct view of the desired system state.
 As a counter example, some thresholds can change with scale, deployment model, or over time.
 A certain amount of CPU usage may be acceptable in one setting and undesirable in another.
 Aggregation of values can further change acceptable values.
 In such a system, exposing bounds could be counter-productive.

-For example a the maximum size of a queue may be exposed alongside the number of items currently in the queue like:
+For example the maximum size of a queue may be exposed alongside the number of items currently in the queue like:
 ~~~~
 # HELP acme_notifications_queue_capacity The capacity of the notifications queue.
 # TYPE acme_notifications_queue_capacity gauge